Prashant2s/minor1deploy/README.md

-# AI-Powered University Certificate Verifier
+# Certificate Verification Using AI Summarizer

 A certificate verification system that uses AI to extract information from uploaded certificates and verify them against a university database.
 The project includes a Python backend, a web portal, and Docker-based deployment.